In Nomine Satanis/Magna Veritas: Custom system

 The system is based on a "666-sided" dice, the designers' name for three six-sided dice interpreted as follows: the first and second dice read as the tens and units, are used to determine success or failure, while the third die determines the degree of success.
 Modifiers are applied to the dice depending on the difficulty of the task at hand.
 A result of 111 counts as a critical success for angels, while 666 is a critical failure; the results are the opposite for demons.

 Each character has an angelic or demonic superior, from which he gains some abilities and a general outlook, and which he can try to summon for help.
 They are also subject to a hierarchy to which they must report to, and which controls the characters' improvement.

 Other versions

 Apart from English, the 2nd Edition of the game has also been translated as In Nomine: Magna Veritas in German [Truant Verlag (1993)], Spanish [Joc Internacional, (1994)] & Polish.
-The Polish version, called In Nomine Magnae Veritatis was quickly removed from shops.
+The Polish version, called In Nomine Magnae Veritatis was published in 1996.'